-Better still, the kids love it because of the sweet, and I appreciate knowing there is a decent option we can all agree upon as a side.
+Better still, the kids love carrot raisin salad because of the sweet, and I appreciate knowing there is a decent option we can all agree upon as a side.
 So you may be asking yourself how to make carrot salad.

 Yes, I know you can buy carrots already shredded at the grocery store.
 Its so easy to grab a little bag of pre-done carrots and it works in a pinch for uniformity and ease.

 Shred carrots with a grater and kits love doing this.
-You can even mix this up by using a spiralizer to create long spiral versions and its so fun to experiment.
+You can even mix this up by using a spiralizer to create long spiral versions for your Carrot Salad and its so fun to experiment how textures influence flavors.

-For regular shreds, to do a safe and effective job, you’ll need a box grater with sharp rasps on each side.
+- For regular carrot shreds, to do a safe and effective job, you’ll need a box grater with sharp rasps on each side.